zhuchangyi/Sitting_Pose_detection/README.md

 # Setting_Pose_detection
 This project is an implementation of MoveNet which is developed by Google.
 Inspired by monolesan's fix_posture projected,we are going to set more thresholds and use the deep-learning method.
 ## Setting thresholds
-Use the first 30 frame collected by camera to set the average baseline of each keypoint.
+* Use the first 30 frame collected by camera to set the average baseline of each keypoint.
-Set the thresholds by comparing the eye position with average value and the tan() value of two eyes is limited, also the lower body is not allowed to show up.
+* Set the thresholds by comparing the eye position with average value and the tan() value of two eyes is limited, also the lower body is not allowed to show up.
+* Pop-up notification for wrong pose.
-In order to reduce the error rate of the MoveNet model, we create few counters for multi-frame detection
+* In order to reduce the error rate of the MoveNet model, we create few counters for multi-frame detection.

 ## Deep-learning method